MSN – Family Nurse Practitioner (FNP)

 - Learn from dedicated faculty who are experts in the field

-- Enhance your clinical and interprofessional skills with two hands-on required residencies offered at one of USAHS’s health science-centered campuses
+- Enhance your clinical and interprofessional skills with two required hands-on clinical residencies** offered at one of USAHS’s health science-centered campuses

 - Participate in optional on-campus residencies, which give you the opportunity to engage face-to-face with fellow students and faculty, participate in group exercises and projects, learn from guest speakers, and further enhance your clinical and interprofessional skills